What comes out of your mind once hearing the world of Indonesia? Do you always think most about Bali and Jakarta?

 For a quick trip, people will likely choose an airplane.
 There are many airports already built to accommodate this transportation mode.
 But to reach such remote areas like mountains, the more preferred transportation is the helicopter.

 Taking a taxi for a single or small group of the passenger is popular because it can directly drive them to the wanted location.
-Hailing a taxi is also much easier today with the availability of online taxi application.
+Hailing a taxi is also much easier today with the availability of online taxi applications.

 There are many benefits of taking public transportation, instead of driving your own vehicles.
 It is much more convenient because you can sit back and relax.
 You also do not need to think much about the best route to reach the wanted destination.
 Just let the driver do it for you.
 Importantly, you help the government to trim the traffic jam issues by going anywhere with public transportation.